-The sensitivity analyses below have been determined based on the exposure to the Company's share price risks at the end of the reporting period.
-If the Company's share price had been 5% higher/lower and all other variables were held constant, the Group's loss for the year (as a result of changes in fair value of derivative financial instrument - put options and gross obligation under put options) would increase/decrease by approximately HK\$21,675,000.
+The sensitivity analyses below have been determined based on the exposure to the Company's equity price risks at the end of the reporting period.
+If the Company's equity value had been 5% higher/lower and all other variables were held constant, the Group's loss for the year (as a result of changes in fair value of derivative financial instrument - put options and gross obligation under put options) would increase/decrease by approximately HK\$20,282,000 (2012:HK\$21,675,000).